 For an architecture buff, cruising The Caribbean can be a dream come true.
 Nothing tells the story of a place as well as its architecture.
 And The Caribbean is no different.
 Its buildings and landmark sites have the power to transport you through time.
-In an earlier blog post on Caribbean Architecture, I highlighted some of Cuba’s most striking buildings and sites.
 Now, I'll take you on a journey to explore Las Bahamas through its architecture.

 #1.
 Queen’s Staircase